frontenddogma/web-development-glossary/manuscript/f.md

 : A web design approach in which page elements have a fixed as opposed to a variable width.
 Outdated with the popularity of mobile devices and the concept of responsive design.

 Flash
-: A deprecated multimedia software platform used for production of animations, rich Internet applications, desktop applications, mobile applications, mobile games, and embedded web browser video players.
-Flash displays text, vector graphics, and raster graphics to provide animations, video games and applications.
-It allows streaming of audio and video, and can capture mouse, keyboard, microphone and camera input.&nbsp;[†](#w-flash)
+: A deprecated multimedia software platform used for the production of animations, games, and applications.
+Although Flash was previously a dominant platform for online multimedia content, it is slowly being abandoned as Adobe favors a transition to HTML.
+The Flash Player has been deprecated and has its official end-of-life on December 31, 2020.&nbsp;[†](#w-flash)

 Flash of Faux Text
-: The minimized effect when a browser switches from a fallback font to a particular web font before loading and applying yet other fonts.
+: The effect when a browser switches from a fallback font to a particular web font before loading and applying yet other fonts.

 Flash of Invisible Text
 : The effect when a browser hides text until respective web font is loaded, possibly leading to invisible content.